 Laboratorios Maverick investigates PLA, the plastic that can be industrially composted

-The objective of the European BeonNAT project, which includes universities, research centers and companies, is to create bioproducts with high added value in marginal lands in Spain, Germany and Romania
+The objective of the European BeonNAT project is to create bioproducts with high added value in marginal lands in Spain, Germany, and Romania

 Maverick Laboratories has joined the European BeonNAT project with the aim of investigating polylactic acid (PLA), a naturally-derived plastic that can be composted industrially and does not come from oil.